8n8/bigwebthing/README.md

 BigWebThing will be a programming language, interpreter and tooling for creating and sharing programmable documents.

-The project is in the early stages.
-Here is the current TODO list:
+The project is in the early stages, the current task being to write an initial specification.

-1. CURRENT Write as full a specification as possible.
-2. TODO Research implementation options and write plan for the implementation.
-3. TODO Update the specification if necessary.
-3. TODO Implement.

 # Installation (Ubuntu Linux 18.04)